As of May 13, 2026

 Complicated urinary tract and intra-abdominal infections,

-Hospital-acquired bacterial pneumonia including
+hospital-acquired bacterial pneumonia including

 ventilator-associated bacterial pneumonia